Reducing herbivore damage in woodland

 Under Section 1 of the Deer Act 1991 it is an offence without the consent of an authorised person:

-1(a) to enter any land in search or pursuit of deer with the intention of taking, killing or injuring it, or
+(b) searches for or pursues any deer with the intention of taking, killing or injuring it, or

-It is a defence if a person:
+Subsection (3) provides a defence if a person:

 An authorised person is the owner or occupier of land, or someone authorised by him, or a person having right to take deer on that land.
 If an authorised person reasonably suspects someone is, or has been, committing poaching offences he may require that person to give their full name and address and to leave the land immediately.
 Only police officers have powers of arrest under PACE, as amended by SOCPA, for these offences.

 A police officer can stop and search a person or vehicle he reasonably suspects is committing or has committed any offence under the Act.
-He may seize any evidence and any deer, venison, vehicle, animal or weapon.
+They may seize any evidence and any deer, venison, vehicle, animal or weapon.
 He may enter land to conduct the search.
 A police officer may in certain circumstances arrest under PACE as amended by SOCPA.

-It is now possible for a police officer to obtain a search warrant for premises, such as houses, where the power of entry does not apply.
+It is possible for a police officer to obtain a search warrant for premises, such as houses, where the power of entry does not apply.
 This may be granted where there is evidence that the premises might contain sufficient proof of poaching.
 This means that the police can take action against suspected poachers at any time, not only prior to, during or immediately after the commission of the offence.
-The ability to obtain such a search warrant comes from an amendment to the Deer Act introduced by the Wildlife and Countryside Act 1981 through the Natural Environment and Rural Communities Act 2006.
+The ability to obtain such a search warrant comes from an amendment to the Deer Act 1991 introduced by the Wildlife and Countryside Act 1981 through the Natural Environment and Rural Communities Act 2006.
 It is often necessary to be able to provide such information to investigating officers who themselves may not be fully aware of these legislative amendments.

 Under the Deer (Scotland) Act 1996 Section 17, it is an offence without legal right or permission: